396266318/mobiletest8.homework.wanmich/README.md

 **Note:**
-***This directory stores all the homework of mobile test, please navigate to the related week folder for my homework.***
+***This directory stores each week's homework for the 8th training program on mobile test, please navigate to the related week folder for more details.***